nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 `lab CS2100 @com2-2112 -9 / 220920 1300` - adds CS2100 lab at 2020-09-22 1p.m. to the event list, the venue is com2-2112 and the lab will happen for the next 9 weeks.

-#### Adding a lecture event: `lect`
+#### Adding recurring lecture events: `lect`

-You can add a lecture event to the calendar list by using the following format.
+When you have new recurring lecture events and want to add them to the calendar list, you can use `lect` command.

 Format: `lect <module_name> @<venue> -r <recurring_number> / <date> <time>`